Dream Lands Design

 10. Conclusion

 A recent study in New South Wales found that more than 20% of households use solar energy.
-If you’re not yet a part of the shift, it’s time to jump on around!
+If you’re not yet a part of the shift, it’s time to jump around!
 You will not only save money on your power bill by using renewable energy, but you will also aid the environment by reducing your carbon impact and greenhouse gas emissions.

 image - Am I Eligible for the Solar Rebate In Nsw

-Am I Eligible for the Solar Rebate In Nsw
+Am I Eligible for the Solar Rebate In NSW

 For example, in NSW, the government offers a rebate program to help you afford your system with minimal out-of-pocket expenses!
 Keep reading below to learn about New South Wales solar PV or solar battery subsidies if you’re thinking of purchasing either for your house.